annnhan/doc-vue/README.md

 ```

 ## Documentation Syntax
-Add a comment beginning with "@doc" as api description at the "slot", "props", "emits", "methods" declarations in the code.
+Add a comment beginning with "@doc" as api description at the "slot", "props", "emits" declarations in the code.

 ```js
 <template>